-Jennifer Lopez Serves All Kinds Of Looks In Music Video For ‘Medicine’ Feat.
-French Montana
+Jennifer Lopez Serves All Kinds Of Looks In Music Video For ‘Medicine’ Featuring French Montana

-Jennifer Lopez has dropped the music video for her new single “Medicine” featuring rapper French Montana.
+Jennifer Lopez has dropped the music video for her new single “Medicine,” featuring rapper French Montana.
 The video shows off the many looks Lopez can pull off.
-There seems to be a theme with the colors white and silver throughout from the clothing, lighting, and props.
+There seems to be a theme with the colors white and silver throughout, from the clothing, lighting, and props.

-To note down some of the killer looks, J.Lo is seen in some parts riding a carousel looking fierce in a cowgirl hat.
-In another scene, she is rocking a wedding style dress with jeweled gloves with her hair styled like a cone.
-Recently, The Inquisitr reported the eye-catching artwork for the single where she is wearing a jeweled headpiece which covers her whole head and three-quarters of her face.
+To note down some of the killer looks, J.Lo is seen in some parts riding a carousel, looking fierce in a cowgirl hat.
+In another scene, she is rocking a wedding-style dress with jeweled gloves and her hair styled like a cone.
+Recently, The Inquisitr reported the eye-catching artwork for the single, where she is wearing a jeweled headpiece which covers her whole head and three-quarters of her face.
 The headpiece itself is a sculpture of faces that go around her head.
 This iconic image comes to life in the video where you can see her full outfit — a skimpy dress that shows off her most famous asset, her booty.
 She is wearing a pair of boots that match everything.

-French Montana looks great in an all-white suit looking smart.
+Meanwhile, French Montana looks great in an all-white suit looking smart.

 The music video was released yesterday and has already been watched over 620,000 times.